microsoft/VoTT/README.md

-# VOTT: Visual Object Tagging Tool
+# VoTT: Visual Object Tagging Tool

 This tool provides end to end support for generating datasets and validating object detection models from video and image assets.